 If a faculty member/IAS has been assigned, or provided access to, space on campus to complete the work assigned to them, then that is their work site.
 If a faculty member/IAS has not been given space on campus, or if we know the faculty member/IAS will be based somewhere other than the campus, then we must identify their remote work site.

-Telecommuting (remote work) agreements are required when an employee is assigned to a remote work site (subject to the other elements of the policy).
+Telecommuting agreements are required when an employee is assigned to a remote work site (subject to the other elements of the policy). constitute long-term telecommuting), then use of a telecommuting agreement is not required.